amrragab8080/cryoem-awsbatch/README.md

 ```/app/cryo_wrapper.sh mpirun --allow-run-as-root -np Ref::mpithreads /opt/relion/bin/relion_refine_mpi --i Particles/shiny_2sets.star --ref emd_2660.map:mrc --firstiter_cc --ini_high 60 --ctf --ctf_corrected_ref --iter 25 --tau2_fudge 4 --particle_diameter 360 --K 6 --flatten_solvent --zero_mask --oversampling 1 --healpix_order 2 --offset_range 5 --offset_step 2 --sym C1 --norm --scale --random_seed 0 --o $PWD --gpu --pool 100 --j 1 --dont_combine_weights_via_disc```

 As you can see we are running the Plasmodium ribosome data presented in [Wong et al, eLife 2014](https://elifesciences.org/articles/03080)

+6) When you submit the job the compute resource will be provisioned and the container will start downloading the dataset from S3, running the workload and then compressing the output to save in S3.